ryan1117001/souschef_mobile_app/README.md

 # souschef_mobile_app
-This requires the expo app on the app store of either iPhone or Play store
+This is a react-native application.
+It requires javascript (npm) and expo (found on the Android Play Store and istore

+It uses react-native libraries and uses WebSockets to communicate